ramibo/runner-template-python3/README.md

     return f"hi {a} from simple_action"
 ```

-### We encourage you to use pydantic models for type annotation.
+#### We encourage you to use pydantic models for type annotation.
 Doing so will stregthen input validation.
 It will also enhance the functionality of Kubiyas no-code interface.

-Successful response status code and JSON response body
 ```python
 lass ExampleModel(BaseModel):
     """used for type hints, automatic decumentation and validation"""